What is Paternity?

 In addition to child support and child related expenses, the court can order one party to pay the opposing party’s attorney fees, including the cost of maintaining or defending the proceeding.
 The costs awarded may also include legal services or costs rendered before or after the commencement of the proceeding.

 Establishing parentage and figuring out who should have primary custody of the child and what financial assistance is appropriate is often a difficult and stressful situation.
-If you find yourself facing paternity issues, contact the Law Offices of Diana P. Zitser today.
+If you find yourself facing paternity issues, contact the Zitser Family Law Group today.
 With over 20 years of experience and training, our skilled team will help you obtain the best outcome for your particular case.
 Call us at 310-948-6461 or 818-763-5274 to schedule your initial consultation.